bugbounty-site/GitSecure/README.md

 1) Create a Slack Webhook

 You can create a Slack Webhook by going to https://api.slack.com and making an app.
-When creating the app, select it to be an incoming webhook and install the webhook to the channel you want it to send message to.
+When creating the app, select it to be an incoming webhook, and install the webhook to the channel where you want to receive the alerts.

-Once the webhook has been installed, copy the URL that Slack provides.
+After installing the webhook, copy the URL that Slack provides.
 You only need to copy the content after https://hooks.slack.com/services/.

 2) Setup Secrets

-GitHub action run through secrets to prevent disclosure of sensitive informations.
-Go to your repoistory settings and click on Secrets.
+GitHub action use secrets to prevent disclosure of sensitive information.
+Go to your repository settings and click on Secrets.
 There create a secret and for the value paste the webhook portion copied above.

 3) Setting up action